FAQs on Leadership Contests

 Regarding leadership contests for registered federal parties, Elections Canada’s role is to ensure that contestants, contributors, and other political entities understand and comply with the political financing limits and regulations laid out in the Canada Elections Act.
-We are not otherwise involved in the process to select party leaders.
+We are not otherwise involved in the process of selecting party leaders.

-Who can donate to a contestant’s campaign and how much?
+Who can donate to a leadership contestant’s campaign and how much?

 Only individuals who are Canadian citizens or permanent residents can contribute, up to the maximum allowed limits.
-Currently, contributors can give $1,625 per year in total to all contestants in a particular leadership contest.
-This amount is in addition to the maximum of $1,625 they can give annually to other political entities, including the party.
-For example, a contributor could give $1,625 to the party, $800 to one leadership contestant, and $825 to another.
-Contributors can be under the age of 18; there are no age restrictions.
+Currently, contributors can give $1,675 per year in total to all contestants in a particular leadership contest.
+This amount is in addition to the maximum of $1,675 they can give annually to other political entities, including the party.
+For example, a contributor could give $1,675 to the party, $800 to one leadership contestant, and $875 to another.
+Contributors may be under the age of 18; there are no age restrictions.

-Can a contestant donate to their own campaign?
+Can a leadership contestant donate to their own campaign?

-A contestant can give up to $25,000 per contest to their own campaign.
-In addition, they can give up to $1,625 in total (per year) to the other contestants.
+A contestant can contribute up to $25,000 per contest to their own campaign.
+In addition, they can give up to $1,675 in total (per year) to the other contestants in the same contest.

 What are the reporting requirements for leadership contestants?

-Leadership contestants must submit several reports to Elections Canada.
-These are due both before and after contest day, including two interim campaign returns due before contest day and a complete campaign return due six months after.
+Leadership contestants must submit financial reports to Elections Canada.
+These include two conditional interim campaign returns due before contest day and a complete campaign return due six months after contest day.
 Contestants have 36 months after contest day to pay all outstanding claims and loans, unless they get authorization from Elections Canada or a judge to pay later.

-After the contest period, leadership contestants continue to be contestants, and therefore prominent attendees, until they have fulfilled all their reporting obligations (for example, paying their claims and loans, disposing of surplus, and closing the bank account).
+After the contest period ends, leadership contestants continue to be contestants, and therefore prominent attendees, until they have fulfilled all their reporting obligations (for example, paying their claims and loans, disposing of any surplus, and closing the campaign bank account).